PageDriver means... Merge into Guide, show simpler demos above fold on homepage ala StimulusJS.

 Feature rich function binding

-Known as 'hooks' in other languages, bindings allow you to simply extend functions.
+Known as 'hooks' in other languages, bindings allow you to simply extend functionality.

 Source code